Orpheus in the Underworld

 The Company

-Principal Cast (Sydney Conservatorium of Music)
+Principal Cast (The Sydney Conservatorium of Music)

 L’Opinion publique: Molly Ryan